County Meath: Rail

 Irish Rail provides frequent rail services from Dunboyne and M3 Parkway to Dublin city centre.
-Laytown-Bettystown-Mornington as well as Gormanstown also have a commuter rail service and are located along Dublin's 'Northern Commuter Line' which runs from Dundalk to Dublin.
+Laytown railway station and Gormanston railway station have a commuter rail service and are located along Dublin's Northern Commuter Line which runs from Dundalk to Dublin.
 A commuter train service (Western Commuter Line) passes through Enfield, although the service is less frequent as the station is primarily used for the long-distance Irish rail routes to Longford and Sligo.

 Navan is currently served by a freight-only spur railway line from Drogheda on the Dublin-Belfast main line, for freight traffic (zinc and lead concentrate from Tara Mines in Navan to Dublin Port) connecting at Drogheda.
 Currently, the only commuter rail from Dublin to Navan must also pass through Drogheda.
 The direct Dublin–Navan railway line remains disused, though still intact.
 In June 2018, the Department of Transport stated that it would review reopening the line by extending the link past the M3 parkway in 2021.